Nutelladroid/GoalSpeed/README.md

 # GoalSpeed
-RLBot Plugin that displays the goal speed
+RLBot Plugin that displays the goal speed in km/h